Rohit Chadda: Times Group

 Chadda took over as President & COO of Times Network in September 2022.
-Leading the digital transformation of the group Chadda launched 11 new products in 18 months expanding the group's presence to various verticals in the tech business like fintech, health-tech, auto-tech, OTT, ecommerce and gaming while extending the news vertical into business news, tech news and various vernacular languages.
-Within 4 months of his stint, in January 2023 he launched the digital platform for ET Now, targetting Gen Z, early jobbers and first time investors and laying the foundation for the fintech expansion for the brand.
-Since then, the product has expended to Hindi language targetting the larger Indian audience through the launch of ET Now Swadesh and further expanding to fintech business by launching ET Now Advisor, a distribution business focussing to upselling of cards, loans etc to consumers by educating them and enabling them to make the right choices.
-ET Now reached 10 million users within the first 20 days of launch and became the No.1 business news channel on youtube with 200 million views in April and May 2024.
+Leading the digital transformation of the group Chadda launched 11 new products in 18 months expanding the group's presence to various verticals in the tech business like fintech, health tech, edu tech, auto tech, OTT, ecommerce and gaming while extending the news vertical into business news, tech news and various vernacular languages.
+Within 4 months of his stint, in January 2023 he launched the digital platform for ET Now, targeting Gen Z, early jobbers and first time investors and laying the foundation for the fintech expansion for the brand.
+Since then, the product has expended to Hindi language targeting the larger Indian audience through the launch of ET Now Swadesh and further expanding to fintech business by launching ET Now Advisor, a distribution business focussing to upselling of cards, loans etc. to consumers by educating them and enabling them to make the right choices.
+ET Now reached 10 million users within the first 20 days of launch and became the No.1 business news channel on YouTube with 200 million views in April and May 2024.

 Expanding to health-tech, he launched AI powered daily health companion Health & Me in the presence of actor & fitness enthusiast Milind Soman.
 Chadda unveiled the auto-tech platform for Times Drive together with Union Minister of Road Transport and Highways, Nitin Gadkari showcasing the AI assisted platform that helps consumers make the right decisions when it comes to their automotive needs.
 In order to expand the group's presence into tech and gaming, Chadda acquired India's largest and most popular tech magazine Digit along with their digital platforms Digit.in and Skoar.gg in June 2024.
 Within a year, he was able to turnaround Digit's business with Digit.in becoming the No.1 Tech news platform in India in April 2025.
+Times Network launched college discovery platform unilist.in to enable students and parents search for the right course and institute for their higher education needs.

-With a focus on esports and gaming, he launched India's first Inter-college esports championship under the brand of SKOAR College Gaming Championship.
-Times Network launched it's OTT app Times Play under his leadership.
+With a focus on sports and gaming, Chadda launched India's first Inter-college esports championship under the brand of SKOAR College Gaming Championship.
+Times Network launched its OTT app Times Play under his leadership.
 The platform expanded its presence in the US through a partnership with Sling TV.
+He launched Pickleball Now which is the World's first TV channel focussed on the sport of Pickleball covering tournaments and leagues across the World.
+The channel has presence on TV and digital platforms and is being distributed to global markets through partnerships with BOTIM, Distro TV, Yupp TV and Rumble.
+In India, the channel is available on Jio TV, Jio TV+, Airtel Xtream Play, OTT Play, Dailyhunt.
+Times Group has launched India's Official Pickleball League affiliated with Indian Pickleball Association and Global Pickelball Federation which shall also be streamed live on Pickleball Now from 1st to 7th Dec 2025.